 GLOBE is a "worldwide hands-on, primary and secondary school-based education and science program" (http:www.globe.gov.).
 Students in GLOBE science classes take measurements related to earth science content investigation areas, such as atmosphere, hydrology, and land cover.
 These data are archived, posted on the Web, and can be used for research purposes by students and teachers who participate in the GLOBE program.
 While working with the GLOBE program, SRI International developed several assessment resources, such as a template for developing classroom assessments and a generic rubric, to support teachers in assessing their students' understanding of scientific inquiry using GLOBE data.
 In the PADI Project, the GLOBE curriculum was selected because of its conceptualization of inquiry.
-In GLOBE, inquiry is defined as a cycle of phases and not as discrete, unrelated activities.
+In GLOBE, inquiry is defined as a cycle of phases and not as discrete, unrelated activities (as per Stewart & Hafner, 1994, and White & Frederiksen, 2000).

-The GLOBE team began their work with a template of sorts already, that had been designed under previous GLOBE work.
-This previous work on the GLOBE Template already had encouraged this team to think about the components of their assessment.
+The GLOBE team began their work with a template of sorts already, which had been designed under a previous (completed) project.
+The previous work had encouraged this team to think about the components of their assessment.
 The team began by combing through existing GLOBE assessment work, to determine the set of skills they were interested in assessing.
-They also were able to pick a set of existing GLOBE activities to test those skills.
+They chose a set of existing GLOBE activities that would test those skills to be represented in PADI.
 The team reported that the transition to PADI was fairly natural, and that the assessment components already were familiar to them from their previous work, but that the PADI structure made them think more deeply and thoroughly about the assessment components and their linkage.